 Insert a new paragraph 2.5.21. to read:

 "2.5.21.
-“Energy indicator lamp” means a lamp and/or a signal used to inform the vehicle user about the energy level, and/or the condition of the energy transfer system and/or the status of energy transfer of the vehicle."
+“Energy indicator” means a lamp and/or a signal used to inform the vehicle user about the energy level, and/or the condition of the energy transfer system and/or the status of energy transfer of the vehicle."

 Insert a new paragraph 2.6.4. to read:

 "2.6.4.
-“Answer-back signal” means a signal used to assist the vehicle user to find his/her car under the park condition of a vehicle."
+“Answer-back signal” means a signal used to assist the vehicle user to identify and find his/her car under the park condition of a vehicle."

 Insert a new paragraph 2.7.10. to read: